The Commissioner is committed to supporting active citizenship as part of his aim to build stronger more united communities.

 Neighbourhood Watch remains the biggest local Watch scheme.
 It is an independent organisation which is supported by the police and other partners.
 There are a huge number of schemes operating in all of our cities, towns and villages at a very local level.

 West Mercia is also seeing a growing number of community speed watch groups, to address local concerns about speeding – particularly in rural areas.
 These are supported by the police.
-For more information visit the Safer Roads Partnership website.
+For more information visit the West Mercia Police Road Safety Team webpage.

 West Mercia Police: Specials, volunteers and cadets.